Siege of Musa Qala: Reactions and aftermath

-The agreement drew significant criticism, not only in Afghanistan, but also among the coalition leadership, where it was sometimes viewed as a major concession to the insurgency.
-Sayed Mustafa Kazemi, a member of parliament and former member of the Afghan Northern Alliance that had fought the Taliban in the 1990s, called the plan a "model for the destruction of the country".
-Noorulhaq Olemi, another member of parliament, criticized the accord for weakening the government and empowering traditional tribal leadership, limiting the influence of democratic institutions in Afghanistan.
-Americans officials believed that the Taliban would capture Musa Qala as soon as coalition forces withdrew, and favoured a more aggressive approach to the insurgents.
-General Dan K. McNeill, who succeeded Richards as commander of ISAF, voiced opposition to the deal.
+The ceasefire agreement drew significant criticism, not only in Afghanistan, but also among the ISAF leadership, where it was sometimes viewed as a major concession to the insurgency.
+Sayed Mustafa Kazemi, a member of the Afghan parliament and former member of the Afghan Northern Alliance that had fought the Taliban in the 1990s, called the plan a "model for the destruction of the country".
+Noorulhaq Olemi, another member of parliament, criticized the accord for weakening the central government and empowering traditional tribal leadership, thereby limiting the influence of democratic institutions in Afghanistan.
+American officials believed that the Taliban would capture Musa Qala as soon as coalition forces withdrew, and favoured a more aggressive approach to engaging with the insurgents.
+General Dan K. McNeill, who succeeded Richards as commander of the ISAF, voiced opposition to the deal.
 Conversely, the British presented the deal as a model of an "Afghan solution", and US criticism led to a strain in the relations between the two allies, that reached an all-time low over the issue.
 Many Afghan officials, like President Karzai himself, took a more guarded view, and supported the agreement while waiting to see if it would succeed.

 The volatile situation of Helmand province, compounding foreign intervention, drug trafficking and tribal rivalries, eventually caused the fragile truce to unravel.
-The British did not retreat very far, and continued to patrol around the town, regularly clashing with insurgent groups.
-In early 2007, the elders expelled Mullah Abdul Ghafour from Musa Qala.
+The British did not retreat very far from Musa Qala, and continued to patrol around the town, regularly clashing with insurgent groups.
+In early 2007, the elders expelled Mullah Abdul Ghafour from the town.
 Later on, a coalition airstrike targeted Mullah Ghafour, killing his brother and 20 followers.
-Suspecting the elders had taken part in the attack, and determined to exact revenge, Mullah Ghafour led a group of 200-300 militants who stormed into the town on February 2.
-They disarmed the police, razed the government buildings to the ground and executed Hajji Shah Agha, the leader of the elders who had negotiated the truce.
-On February 4, a NATO airstrike killed Mullah Ghafour and on February 14, another strike killed Mullah Manan, but the Taliban retained control of Musa Qala.
+Suspecting the elders had taken part in the attack, and determined to exact revenge, Mullah Ghafour led a group of 200–300 militants who stormed into the town on February 2.
+They disarmed the police, razed the government buildings to the ground and executed Hajji Shah Agha, the leader of the elders who had negotiated the truce with the coalition.
+On February 4, a coalition airstrike killed Mullah Ghafour and on February 14, another strike killed Mullah Manan, but the Taliban retained control of Musa Qala.
 They imposed their rule on the town, restricting women's movements, levying taxes and imposing conscription, while using Musa Qala as a base for operations in neighbouring districts.
 Beginning on December 7, 2007, the coalition launched an offensive, driving the insurgents from the area.